Resume Writing

 5 Critical Mistakes Dentists Make on Cover Letters

 Avoid these.
-They will get your application trashed.
+They will get your application trashed faster than a failed root canal.

-A cosmetic-focused practice in Beverly Hills is different from a family dentistry in Ohio.
-Tailor your letter to the specific practice type.
-The DSO cares about production.
-The private practice cares about patient relationships.
-The specialty practice cares about referrals.
+A cosmetic practice in Beverly Hills is different from a family dentistry in Ohio.
+Tailor per practice type.
+DSO cares about production.
+Private practice cares about relationships.
+Specialty cares about referrals.

 What to Include in Your Dentist Cover Letter